A new approach to the Kasami codes of type 2: Abstract

 \section{Abstract}

-The dual of the Kasami code of length $q^2-1$, with $q$ a power of $2$, is constructed by concatenating a cyclic MDS code of length $q+1$ over $F_q$ with a simplex code of length $q-1$.
+\boldmath The dual of the Kasami code of length $q^2-1$, with $q$ a power of $2$, is constructed by concatenating a cyclic MDS code of length $q+1$ over $F_q$ with a Simplex code of length $q-1$.
 This yields a new derivation of the weight distribution of the Kasami code, a new description of its coset graph, and a new proof that the Kasami code is completely regular.
 The automorphism groups of the Kasami code and the related $q$-ary MDS code are determined.
-New cyclic completely regular codes over finite fields a power of $2$ are constructed.
-They have coset graphs isomorphic to that of the Kasami codes.
+New cyclic completely regular codes over finite fields a power of $2$, generalized Kasami codes, are constructed; they have coset graphs isomorphic to that of the Kasami codes.
+Another wide class of completely regular codes, including additive codes, as well as unrestricted codes, is obtained by combining cosets of the Kasami or generalized Kasami code.